Paya Lebar MRT station: Design

-The EWL station exterior before the construction of the surrounding developments.
+The EWL station exterior during the 2000s, prior to the construction of the surrounding areas with commercial and residential developments.

 Like most EWL elevated stations on the eastern segment on the line (after Kallang station), Paya Lebar station has the notable feature of the dome-shaped roof, segmented like a caterpillar, over the platform level.
 The design was an attempt by the MRT Corporation (MRTC) to give the stations on the EWL an "attractive look".

 The CCL station design, like all stations on the line, takes into account certain factors such as safety, comfort and convenience, in addition to giving them a stylish modern outlook.
 The standardised layouts for the stations also make it simpler for commuters to navigate around.
 Paya Lebar station is also among the few stations with Y-shaped columns supporting the station structure.
 In addition, there are barrier-free transfers between the EWL and CCL.
 The CCL station itself, like the other stations on the line, has features such as lifts and wider faregates to make them accessible for wheelchair users.

-A train for Caldecott that is about to arrive at the CCL middle platform.
+A train bound for Caldecott that is about to arrive at the CCL middle platform.

-The CCL station contains three platforms, however only the two outer platforms are in active operation.
-The middle platform is used by terminating trains before they return to the depot or occasionally trains turning back in the opposite direction.
-This arrangement is similar to Ang Mo Kio MRT station.
+The CCL station has two island platforms with three tracks, however only the two side tracks are in active operation.
+The middle track is used by terminating trains, which turn back to return to the depot, or to continue passenger service.
+This arrangement is similar to Ang Mo Kio MRT station, though the middle track is only connected to the tracks leading to MacPherson.